jewelux/talking-swr-meter-LX1WJ/USAGE.md

 ## 4. Speaking RF Power and SWR

-### 4.1 Speaking RF Power
-- Press the assigned button for power output (typically **T2, short press**).
+- Press the assigned button for power and swr output (typically **T2, short press**).
-- The device speaks the measured forward power in watts.
+- The device speaks the measured forward power in watts and the SWR value with one decimal digit.

 Example:
-> “Power: twenty watts”
+> “Power: twenty watts”, “SWR: one point five”

 If no RF power is present, the device announces zero.

-### 4.2 Speaking SWR
-- Press the assigned button for SWR output (typically **T2, short press**).
-- The device speaks the SWR value with one decimal digit.

-Example:
-> “SWR: one point five”

-If forward power is too low, a safe default is announced.

 ---